isaacfungg/obsidian/Mortgage Broker Course/Lesson 12.md

 `Gross Lease`: Landlord pays all expenses
 `Net Lease`: Tenant pays base rent + property charges `Percentage Lease`: Tenant pays a % of gross/net sales

+#### Debt Coverage Ratio
+The ratio of the property's annual NOI to the annual debt service

+The DCR states that annual NOI must cover the annual debt service payments more than once.
+* DCR requirement of 1.2 means that NOI must be 1.2 times the size of the required payments